jacobjiggler/NetProgHW3/README.txt

 Jacob Martin
-My code only support http and not https.
+My code only supports http and not https.
 Ya dig?